School of Natural Sciences

 BSN Program Application

-The Fall 2022 BSN program application has closed.
-The application for the Fall 2023 BSN clinical program will open on November 1, 2022 and close on January 31, 2023.
+The Fall 2023 BSN program application period is open.
+The application for the Fall 2023 BSN clinical program opened on November 3, 2022 and will close on January 31, 2023.
 To apply, you will complete and submit the following items:

 - Nursing, BSN program application